-- 147 EFRAG is taking an opportunity to remind that recycling of realised gains or losses at disposal of equity instruments measured at FVOCI continues to be a key concern of the insurance industry which is impossible without having an impairment model for equity instruments measured at fair value through the other comprehensive income (FVOCI).
-EFRAG constituents from the insurance industry continue to believe that a robust and non-complex impairment model for equity instruments could be easily incorporated into IFRS 9. - 148 EFRAG recommends the IASB to reconsider this issue during its postimplementation review of IFRS 17.
+- 151 EFRAG is taking an opportunity to remind that recycling of realised gains or losses at disposal of equity instruments measured at FVOCI continues to be a key concern of the insurance industry.
+EFRAG acknowledges that introducing recycling to equity instruments measured at FVOCI mandates establishing an impairment model for such investments.
+Such an impairment model should be robust, easy to apply, and it should deliver timely useful information on losses. - 152 Hence, EFRAG recommends the IASB to reconsider this issue during its postimplementation review of IFRS 17. - 153 More details on this issue could be found in the EFRAG's Report to the European Commission published on 30 January 2020.

-149 EFRAG has no further views on potential elements that the IASB could consider in developing future IFRS Standards.
+154 EFRAG has no further views on potential elements that the IASB could consider in developing future IFRS Standards.